-Currently, a number of states either are adopting or have adopted new or revamped teacher evaluation systems, which are based in part on data from student test scores in the form of value-added measures (VAM).
-Some states mandate that up to 50% of the teacher evaluation must be based on data from student test scores.
+Currently, a number of states are either adopting or have adopted new or revamped teacher evaluation systems, which are based in part on data from student test scores in the form of value-added measures (VAMs).
+Some states mandate that up to 50 percent of the teacher evaluation must be based on data from student test scores.
 States and school districts are using the evaluation systems to make key personnel decisions about retention, dismissal, and compensation of teachers and principals.

-At the same time, states have also adopted and are implementing new, more rigorous college and career readiness standards.
-These new standards are intended to raise the bar from having every student earn a high school diploma to the much more ambitious goal of having every student be on-target for success in postsecondary education and training.
+At the same time, the Every Student Succeeds Act requires that states adopt and implement challenging academic content and achievement standards.
+These new standards are intended to raise the bar from having every student earn a high school diploma to the much more ambitious goal of having every student be on target for success in college, career, and life.

-The assessments accompanying these new standards depart from the old, much less expensive, multiple-choice style tests to assessments, which include constructed responses.
+The assessments accompanying these new standards depart from the old, much less expensive, multiple-choice style tests—shifting to assessments with constructed responses.
 These new assessments demand higher-order thinking and up to a two-year increase in expected reading and writing skills.
-Not surprisingly, the newness of the assessments combined with increased rigor has resulted in significant drops in the number of students reaching “proficient” levels on assessments aligned to the new standards.
+Not surprisingly, the newness of the assessments combined with increased rigor has resulted in significant drops in the number of students reaching proficient levels on assessments aligned to the new standards.

-Specific questions have arisen about using value-added measurement (VAM) to retain, dismiss, and compensate teachers.
+Specific questions have arisen about using VAMs to retain, dismiss, and compensate teachers.
 VAMs are statistical measures of student growth.
 They employ complex algorithms to figure out how much teachers contribute to their students’ learning, holding constant factors such as demographics.
-And so, at first glance, it would appear reasonable to use VAMs to gauge teacher effectiveness.
-Unfortunately, policymakers have acted on that impression over the consistent objections of researchers who have cautioned against this inappropriate use of VAM.
+At first glance, it would appear reasonable to use VAMs to gauge teacher effectiveness.
+Unfortunately, policymakers have acted on that impression over the consistent objections of researchers who have cautioned against this inappropriate use of VAMs.